mengbinhao/jack-note/docs/english/everyday.md

   > I am not religious, but I respect all religion
   > I'm fully aware of what's going on/the situation
   > absolutely + adj / highly + adj / perfectly normal / reasonably priced / utterly + 不好的adj / widely accepted / deeply offended / actively involved
+  > You are in no position to comment on this matter / to make the rules
+  > How dare you?
+You hae no right to do something

 - 2020.2.20